Mestre Lobinho

-Livio Berto da Silva also known as Instructor Livio, was born in Minas Gerais, Brazil in 1977 in Diamantina and raised in Belo Horizonte, starting to practice Capoeira initially with Graduado Caveira (Mestre Dunga’s Student) in his neighborhood in 1993 (16 years old) and after couple months, he was taken to start training with Mestre Dunga where he gained the larger part of his training.
+Livio Berto da Silva also known as Professor Livio, was born in Minas Gerais, Brazil in 1977 in Diamantina and raised in Belo Horizonte, starting to practice Capoeira initially with Graduado Caveira (Mestre Dunga’s Student) in his neighborhood in 1993 (16 years old) and after couple months, he was taken to start training with Mestre Dunga where he gained the larger part of his training.

 In 2005 Livio got a job opportunity in Bahia State where is capoeira founders Mestre Pastinha, and Mestre Bimba are from.
 After 11 years, Livio felt the amazing capoeira environment and energy with old great masters that lived theirs lives with these founders and founder’s students, and many other great capoeristas.